The Irena Sendler Family & CastLearn more about the people involved...

 Norma lives in Penn. and does Life in a Jar presentations for local civic and club groups.

 She has traveled numerous times to Kansas for visits with the cast.
 Recently Norma Jean sponsored a number of very successful Life in a Jar presentations in PA.
 Norma Jean is very active in the PEO civic group.

 She continues to share Irena’s legacy.

 Kenny Felt is a graduate from Pittsburg State University in Pittsburg, Kansas.
 He is an award winning photographer; many of his photos appear on our website.
 He has been assisting the project for many years.

 Kenny was a reporter for a local newspaper and has done numerous stories about ‘Life in a Jar’ and Irena Sendler.
 Kenny recently received honorable mention in the Gordon Parks’s Photography Contest.
 His photographs have also appeared in Sports Illustrated, ESPN The Magazine, L.A.
 Times, USA Today, Guidepost and many more news media.
 He was married to Megan Stewart on June 3, 2006.

 Mary plays the Orphan as well as the Narrator in our production.
-She is a senior in high school and plans on going to college and eventually medical school.
+She is currently studying at the Univerisity of Dallas.
 She has completed several unsung hero projects, which feature amazing heroes like Irena Sendler.
 Mary is grateful for the opportunity to travel the world sharing the powerful story of ‘Life in a Jar’.